collective/collective.multilanguagefields/README.txt

 Instead, use ``collective.multilanguagefields.interfaces.INameFromMultiLanguageTitle``

-In addition, your content type needs to implement its own ``Title()`` method which takes into account that the title attribute conatins a dictionary.
+In addition, your content type needs to implement its own ``Title()`` method which takes into account that the title attribute contains a dictionary.
 The ``ml_value`` method from ``utils.py`` might be helpful.